dwhiffing/fury/content/aar/nf/nf25_aj/body.md

 Sneafellsjoekull peninsula.
 Could this be the Oscar, so far from where I thought it was?
 My ships turn and flee, outrunning the torp, until the P-3 comes over to sink what turns out to be a Tango.
-This is getting a little alarming!
+This is getting a little alarming\!
 What else is underwater here?

 Things calm down at sea for the next few hours, to be replaced by an upsurge of air activity.
 There are some minor ground troops opposite my